Fundamental groups of toroidal compactifications: Background

 \section{Background}

 In this section we explain the background to the problem and establish some terminology and notation.
 A \emph{symmetric space} of non-compact type is a quotient $D = G/K$ of a connected non-compact semisimple Lie group $G$, assumed to be the real points of a linear algebraic group defined over $\QQ$, by a connected maximal compact subgroup $K$ of $G$.
-If the centre of $K$ is not discrete, then $D$ carries a Hermitian structure and hence the structure of a complex manifold, in fact a K\"ahler manifold~\cite[Theorem VIII.6.1.]{Helgason}).
+If the centre of $K$ is not discrete, then $D$ carries a Hermitian structure and hence the structure of a complex manifold, in fact a K\"ahler manifold~\cite[Theorem~VIII.6.1.]{Helgason}.

 By a \emph{lattice} in $G$ we mean a discrete subgroup of $G$ of finite covolume with respect to Haar measure.
 A lattice $\Gamma$ is said to be \emph{arithmetic} if $\Gamma\cap G(\ZZ)$ is of finite index in both $\Gamma$ and $G(\ZZ)$.
 It is said to be \emph{neat} if the subgroup of $\CC^*$ generated by all eigenvalues of elements of $\Gamma$ is torsion free.